 - Headphone Output: It’s an output, which provides adequate power to drive your headphones.
 Headphone output makes the whole hearing experience a lot easier for you.

-Basically, the same thing, bit depth, and sample rate are two aspects of the same track.
+Bit depth, and sample rate are two aspects of the same track.
+These are important to take note of when choosing among audio interfaces.

 - Sample Rate: The sample rate is the rate of capture and playback.
-The more samples of sound per second give you a better sound quality.
+The more samples of sound per second, the better quality it can give.

 - Bit Depth: The bit depth is the sample size or number of bits of each sample.
 It is basically the small integers within your song.